-- 77% of the Quick Answer responses are from websites ranked within the top 5, although you might occasionally see results the break this rule.
+- 77% of the Quick Answer responses are from websites ranked within the top 5, although you might occasionally see results that break this rule.

-What SEO Inc. Does to Help Clients Land in the Quick Answers Box
+What SEO Inc Does Help Clients Land in the Quick Answers Box

-We begin our assessment by looking at the content currently on the website and use it as a basis to identify opportunities.
-If there is an FAQ page present, we optimize that, in addition to products/services pages.
+We begin our assessment by looking at the website’s current content and using it to identify opportunities.
+If an FAQ page is present, we optimize that and products/services pages.

-We use Question and Answer schema on almost all our clients’ sites, whether in a blog, a primary service/product category page, or on the FAQ page.
-Headers are also utilized to help with Q/A opportunities.
-Headers allow for more extended long-tail keywords to be prominent, and possible questions searchers may be using.
+We use Question and Answer schema on almost all our clients’ sites, whether in a blog, a primary service/product category page, or the FAQ page.
+Headers are also utilized to help with Q&A opportunities.
+Headers allow for more extended long-tail keywords to be prominent and possible questions searchers may be using.

-We also use several programs to answer direct, quick questions and specifically address those via content as well as applications to seek out what users are querying related to the problems they are asking in real-time.
+We also use several programs to answer direct, quick questions and specifically address those via content and applications to seek out what users are querying related to the problems they are asking in real-time.